linode/docs/docs/troubleshooting/rescue-and-rebuild-classic-manager/index.md

 [![Lish console](1002-rescue1-2.png)](1002-rescue1-2.png)

-Now you've connected to your Linode, you can start doing stuff in rescue mode.
+Now you've connected to your Linode, you can start working in rescue mode.

 ### Performing a File System Check